graphistry/graphistry-cli/docs/telemetry.md

 To provide comprehensive monitoring of GPU performance, we utilize Grafana in conjunction with NVIDIA Data Center GPU Manager (DCGM).
 These tools enable real-time visualization and analysis of GPU metrics, ensuring optimal performance and facilitating troubleshooting.
 - **NVIDIA Data Center GPU Manager (DCGM):** [DCGM](https://developer.nvidia.com/dcgm) is a suite of tools for managing and monitoring NVIDIA GPUs in data centers.
 It provides detailed metrics on GPU performance, health, and utilization.
 - **Grafana:** Grafana is an open-source platform for monitoring and observability.
 It allows users to query, visualize, alert on, and explore metrics from a variety of data sources, including Prometheus.
-By default the self-hosted Grafana instance has the metrics and GPU dashboard from the `DCGM exporter` service (see `DCGM Exporter Dashboards` in the Grafana main page).
+By default the Grafana instance has the metrics and GPU dashboard from the `DCGM exporter` service (see `DCGM Exporter Dashboards` in the Grafana main page).

 ![grafana-import-dcgm-dashboard-6](./img/grafana-import-dcgm-dashboard-6.png)